 EA Play 2021 is just around the corner, as one of the game’s industry’s largest publishers plans to show off its potential fall lineup and upcoming releases.
 While the stream’s increased separation from E3 means there’s a lot about the event still left to uncover, here’s what we know regarding the dates, times, and rumored games to be featured in the July steam.
-From Battlefield 6 to Dragon Age 4, here are the latest facts about EA Play Live 2021.
+From Dead Space and Battlefield 6 to Dragon Age 4, here are the latest facts about EA Play Live 2021.

 When is the EA Play 2021 livestream?

 EA Play Live 2021 has been officially announced to take place July 22, 2021 at 10 a.m.
 Pacific, 1 p.m.
 Eastern.
 Keep in mind, this is when the pre-show will start and it’s unclear how long that’s set to last.
 Hopefully, the main show begins shortly thereafter.